 I am an employee of the University and would like to speak with someone about obtaining an accommodation due to my disability.
 Who should I speak with?

-You first step in obtaining a disability related accommodation is to speak with your direct supervisor (including your department chair for faculty members).
+Your first step in obtaining a disability related accommodation is to speak with your direct supervisor (including your department chair for faculty members).
 Approach them about your need for an accommodation and see if they can provide an arrangement that will meet your needs.
-If working with your supervisor did not result in an outcome that you feel comfortable with, consider consulting with your human resources representative or contacting a University Intercessor.
+If working with your supervisor did not result in an outcome that you feel comfortable with, consider consulting with your HR Business Partner or contacting a University Intercessor.
 If you are not satisfied with the process of obtaining an accommodation you also have the option of initiating a formal complaint through the process explained in the Policy Against Discrimination and Harassment.

 I am a student with a disability and would like to talk to someone about an accommodation for my academic coursework.
 Who should I contact?